aledrocomic/gocomicwriter/README.md

 A Go-powered project aiming to become a writing, planning, and lettering toolchain for comics — from script to precisely lettered pages — with reliable exports for print and screen.

-This repository currently provides a development skeleton: a minimal CLI, an evolving domain model, and a public JSON schema for the project manifest.
+This repository currently provides a development skeleton: a desktop UI, an evolving domain model, and a public JSON schema for the project manifest.
 The product concept and roadmap live in docs/go_comic_writer_concept.md.

 - Vision: Empower comic creators to go from script to lettered pages in one streamlined, offline‑first tool.
 - Status: Early stage (0.4.0‑dev).
 Not production‑ready.